 Understanding your place in the wider digital world is a key trackable metric (and probably my favourite data to watch).

 In the past I have used a variety of different tracking sources, but I’ve streamlined this process down to the two that I deem most valuable.

-I still use the other tools but instead of tracking our performance, I use them for competitor analysis (I will have to make a completely separate post about these tools!).
+I still use other tools but instead of tracking our performance, I use them for competitor analysis – you can find out more about this inside Einstein Marketer’s free subscriber training courses – Subscribe at the bottom of this page for more…

-These are the two metrics that I track every month:
+These are the two content marketing KPIs that I track every month:

-- Alexa Rank: Alexa is an Amazon company that ranks every website on the internet by its traffic score.
-The highest scoring website (Google) is at number 1, then all other websites are ranked in descending order.
-Whilst this stat is important to record, don’t just chase a high Alexa rank.
-Your audience come first, so make sure your User Behaviour metrics do not drop as you ascend the rankings.
+Alexa is an Amazon company that ranks every website on the internet by its traffic score.
+The highest scoring website (Google) is at number 1, following this every other website is ranked in descending order.

 Most people use search engines to find answers, solve problems and perform product research, this is why organic/search performance is so important.